ubershibs/100-days-of-code/log.md

 ### Day 30: July 22, 2016

 **Today's progress**: Thank god for version history...
 I had somehow managed to just delete the entire contents of my profile html file, and didn't notice.
 Easy to fix.
 Anyway, after today's session, the app can now identify when a user has books that others have wishlisted, and put them in a 'pending trades' table for the user to approve.

 ### Day 31: July 23, 2016

 **Today's progress**: Didn't have a lot of time today, so focused on fixing some issues with my website/old projects.

 ### Day 32: July 24, 2016

 **Today's progress**: Started in on the "Approve/Initiate Trade" logic.
 It'll be the most complicated piece--when a user clicks Approve Trade:
 * They donor sees the recipient's email address and name.
-* The donor sees a "Cancel Trade" button, which readds the book to their collection and to the recipient's wishlist.
+* The donor sees a "Cancel Trade" button, which reads the book to their collection and to the recipient's wishlist.
-* The book is removed from the collection (they are kept on as a pastowner) - this way, they no longer see trades for titles in their collection already committed to others.
+* The book is removed from the collection (they are kept on as a past owner) - this way, they no longer see trades for titles in their collection already committed to others.
 * The book is removed from the recipient's wishlist, but not yet added to their collection, so that they aren't bothered by trade requests before they actually have receive a book.
 * The recipient sees a new entry in their in progress trades section, telling them a user has agreed to give them a copy of the book, and provides their name/contact.
 * The recipient sees a "Trade Completed" button, which they press to indicate they have received the book.